 In some of our service areas, water/sewer accounts must remain in the name of the property owner.
 These areas are the accounts that were previously billed by Toledo.
 When we add a new area, we keep the same rules and procedures that the account was under previously for continuity purposes.
 We can still send the bill in care of (C/O) the tenant at the request of the owner, but the account must remain with the property’s owner per the County Auditor.
 Any account changes or updates must be requested by the property owner.

-The District has created the following landlord/tenant fact sheet to assist both landlords and tenants.
+Information to assist both landlords and tenants.

 Each year, in July, we transfer unpaid account balances from the previous year (July 1st through June 30th) to the County Auditor.
 Once they’ve been transferred to the Auditor, the balances will show up on the property taxes for that address in the following year.
 These balances remain with the address, they do not follow with the customer.